w3c/wai-conformance-model-test/site/src/content/exhibits/glass/green-container.md

 ---
 title: Green Container
-description: A green glass container broken into so many pieces that its original shape is difficult to guess.
+imageDescription: A green glass container broken into so many pieces that its original shape is difficult to guess.
 image: "@/assets/images/exhibits/glass/dan-dennis-71VASJoElvk-unsplash.jpg"
 ---